 |3.65 - 3.79||Cum Laude, White Cord|

-Students who have earned 30 semester hours at Illinois State University and a qualifying GPA both based on the last graded semester prior to commencement are recognized with the respective honor distinction at commencement.
+Undergraduate students who have earned 30 semester hours at Illinois State University and a qualifying GPA both based on the last graded semester prior to commencement are recognized with the respective honor distinction at commencement.

 Once grades for the current semester are posted, cumulative hours and cumulative GPA are recalculated and final honor distinction determined.
 The final honor distinction will be permanently noted on the student's diploma and transcript as indicated below: